milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 milvus/milvus        2.2.0                2.0.0-rc.6                Milvus is an open-source vector database built ...
 ```

-### 5. Upgrade
+### Step 5.
+Upgrade

-Run the following commands to upgrade your Milvus version from v2.0.0-rc7 to v2.0.0-rc8.
+1. Run the following commands to upgrade your Milvus cluster from 2.0.0-RC7 to 2.0.0-RC8.

 ```
 $ helm repo update
-$ helm upgrade my-release milvus/milvus --set cluster.enabled=true
+$ helm upgrade my-release milvus/milvus
 ```

-Run `$ helm list` again to check your Milvus version.
-You can see your Milvus cluster has been updated to v2.0.0-rc8.
+2. Run `$ helm list` again to check your Milvus version.
+You can see your Milvus cluster has been upgraded to 2.0.0-RC8.

 ```
 NAME              NAMESPACE        REVISION        UPDATED                                     STATUS          CHART               APP VERSION my-release        default          2               2021-11-08 17:29:07.815765 +0800 CST        deployed        milvus-2.3.3        2.0.0-rc.8
 ```

-Run `$ kubectl get pods` to check the new pods.
+3. Run `$ kubectl get pods` to check the new pods.
 You can see the following output.

 ```
 NAME                                              READY   STATUS    RESTARTS   AGE